webArtisan/lessTabs/README.md

 &copy; 2012-2013 webArtisan <web.artisan89@gmail.com>.

 This is free software.
 It is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.
-Feel free to use this theme in your own work.
+Feel free to use this plugin in your own work.
 However, if you modify and/or redistribute it, please attribute me in some way, and distribute your work under this or a similar license.
 A shout-out would be appreciated.